The Consulate General of Japan in Atlanta

 All videos (some are DVD and others are VHS tapes) are available to the public free of charge, on loan from the Consulate General of Japan in Atlanta.
 Reservations may be made by filling in the Application for Loan of Videotapes (PDF) form.

-These tapes are available only to residents of Alabama, Georgia, North Carolina, South Carolina and Virginia.
+These tapes are available only to residents of Alabama, Georgia, North Carolina and South Carolina.
 If you live in another area, please check the list of Consulates in the U.S. or list of Embassies and Consulates worldwide.

 Generally speaking, two video may be borrowed at a time, and the tape(s) should be returned to the address above within two weeks of receipt.
 Video may be picked up at our office or they can be mailed.
 DVDs/Tapes are usually sent by media-class mail.
 If you need them right away, we can make arrangements to ship them by a faster method at your cost.
 The video must be returned in the same condition as received.
 If any damage is noted upon receipt of the tape, please notify our office.
 When returning video by mail, please wrap securely.
 This helps us maintain them in good condition.
 Should you have any questions or comment, please let us know.
 Once again, thank you for your interest in our videolibrary.